mk-hasan/Simple-Data-Engineering-Problem/README.md

-# Merantix Engineering Assignment
-Assignment for Merantix Software and Data Engineers.
+# Data Engineer Software company assessment task

 ## Base task
 Given a list of integers, find the consecutive, non-empty subsequence with the highest _sum_.